He Is Not Dimon to You: Views

 He Is Not Dimon to You was posted on the YouTube channel on 2 March 2017.
 The video received about 1.5 million views in its first day.
-A week after, this surged to 7 million, exceeding the result of Chaika, another film by Alexei Navalny and the Anti-Corruption Foundation.
-In two weeks, the video had received over 13 million views.
-A month after release, the video had over 17 million views.
+A week after, this increased to 7 million, exceeding the result of Chaika, another film by Alexei Navalny and the Anti-Corruption Foundation.
 By May 2019, the video reached 30 million views.

 Reaction

 Russian state-owned media and most of privately held media have completely ignored the controversial revelations.
 Initially there was no reaction from Dmitry Medvedev or other high-ranking Russian government officials.

 On March 10, Medvedev blocked Alexei Navalny on Instagram.
-In response, Navalny led country-wide street protests on March 26, with a stated goal of forcing Putin and Medvedev to respond to Navalny's accusations.
+Navalny led country-wide street protests on March 26, with a stated goal of forcing Putin and Medvedev to respond to Navalny's accusations.
 Following the end of March protest action, Medvedev claimed that the movie was shot specifically as an excuse for it, while accusations of corruption were 'made up on compote principle from weird stuff, nonsense and some pieces of paper'.

 According to Stephen Sestanovich, Navalny "has forced the president of Russia to stop pretending that he is against corruption.
 Others may rail against it, but for Putin, corruption is now officially 'fake news.'"

 An April 2017 Levada poll found that 45% of surveyed Russians support the resignation of Russian Prime Minister Dmitry Medvedev, while 33% of respondents were against.
 Newsweek reported that "An opinion poll by the Moscow-based Levada Center indicated that 67 percent held Putin personally responsible for high-level corruption".